Red flags of free knitting patterns: How to tell the good from the bad

 Check the pattern hashtags and Ravelry projects

 In a similar vein, if Ravelry is accessible to you and if the pattern has a listing there, check the projects tab and the comments.
 If the comments are full of people asking questions (and not getting responses from the designer), that’s a red flag.
-The projects tab is another way you can verify that multiple knitters have knit from the pattern and sometimes their experiences with those patterns.
+The projects tab is another way you can verify that multiple knitters have knit from the pattern and sometimes read about their experiences making those patterns.

 You can also search the pattern name on social media and see other peoples' projects that way.